Kirsty Knight (Shortland Street): Storylines

 Kirsty was shown to be attracted to her co receptionist at the clinic, Marj's (Elizabeth McRae) teenage son Stuart Neilson (Martin Henderson).
 The two had a brief flirtation but the Catholic Stuart refused to have sex.
 Kirsty moved onto his brother, Darryl (Mark Ferguson) who Stuart warned Kirsty was dangerous.
 After being rejected by Kirsty, Darryl attempted to rape her.
 Kirsty and Stuart finally had sex when Stuart went into a depression.
 Kirsty considered leaving the hospital to work for Noel Sturgess (Martyn Sanderson), but stayed for Stuart.

 In 1993 Stuart continued to reject Kirsty and she started to date much older man, Shane (Richard Hanna) but she was shocked when Darryl makes his return to the clinic.
 Kirsty helped clear Stuart of burglary but found herself unfulfilled dating Shane and they broke up.
-In 1994 Kirsty lost her job following being framed for robbery by Katherine Blake (Margaret Umbers) but soon got rehired when Kirsty unveiled Katherine as a murderer.
+In 1994 Kirsty lost her job following being framed for theft by Katherine Blake (Margaret Umbers) but soon got rehired when Kirsty unveiled Katherine as a murderer.
 She dated Greg Feeney (Tim Balme) but he fled and left Kirsty with an HIV scare.
 Good friend Lionel Skeggins (John Leigh) supported her through the ordeal, but Kirsty returned to Greg.
 It did not last however and Kirsty and Lionel reconciled and decided to marry.
 However midway through the ceremony, Stuart interrupted and pronounced his love, prompted by Darryl.

 Despite Stuart's intervention, the two married shortly after in 1995.
 The marriage started to turn rocky however and when Lionel fell into a coma due to Darryl's dodgey drugs, Kirsty confronted her nemesis on a boat, only for Darryl to drown.
 Following a trip to Hollywood, Kirsty and Lionel fell out and separated.
 They reconciled only for a truck to ram into the hospital, giving Kirsty severe amnesia and forgetting ever loving Lionel.
 She moved back onto badboy Greg.
 Kirsty realized Greg was still a junkie and returned to Lionel, with 1996 ending on the two's kiss.

 In 1997 the couple realized the marriage was truly over and separated once again.
 Kirsty revealed Ian (David Press) as a killer and nearly got murdered.
 When she and Lionel were called to visit Lionel's father Wilbur (Ian Mune), Kirsty decided to divorce Lionel, only for the small plane they were in to plummet to the ground.
 In 1998 the two survived the crash and divorced.
-Kirsty was horrified when Darryl's twin brother Damien (Mark Ferguson) arrived to the street, however Damien was nothing like his brother and when he suffered extreme burns in a fire, Kirsty realized she was in love.
+Kirsty was horrified when Darryl's younger brother Damien (Mark Ferguson) arrived to the street, however Damien was nothing like his brother and when he suffered extreme burns in a fire, Kirsty realized she was in love.
 The two moved to Wellington together to be closer to Marj.